 - Erotic Passion and Desire at Sotheby’s in London

 - The beauty of the Brazilian rain forest – Cristina Schelder and Luiz Zerbini

 - Two British artists a generation apart: Paul Nash and David Hockney at Tate Britain

-- Modern arts: the spaces and conduits of modern life: Peter Halley at Stuart Shave’s Modern Art
+- The artist at work: Josef Albers at David Zwirner in London on Modern arts: the spaces and conduits of modern life: Peter Halley at Stuart Shave’s Modern Art

 - Pushing the boundaries of art, technology and nature: teamLab at PACE London on The man from UNKLE – James Lavelle at Lazarides in London